Free South Dakota Arrests, Criminal Records & Probation Search

 Also, employers should not refuse to hire someone simply because they got arrested as this is not proof they were convicted of a crime.

-Expunction—In South Dakota, when criminal records are expunged they are not deleted nor destroyed but instead are sealed and no longer available to the public to view, pursuant to SDCL § 23A-3-32.
+Expunction—In South Dakota, when criminal records are expunged, they are not deleted nor destroyed but instead are sealed and no longer available to the public to view, pursuant to SDCL § 23A-3-32.
 Therefore, job applicants are not required to disclose this information to prospective employers.
 South Dakota arrest records that do not produce convictions and criminal records can be expunged under certain conditions.

-Certain criminal records such as petty offenses and misdemeanors are automatically expunged after 10 years once the terms of the courts have been satisfied pursuant to SDCL § 23A-3-34.
+Certain criminal records, such as petty offenses and misdemeanors, are automatically expunged after 10 years once the terms of the courts have been satisfied pursuant to SDCL § 23A-3-34.
 Moreover, expunctions are generally done through the courts, but some can be done by the Attorney General.
 Additionally, the governor may pardon some criminal records.

-Juvenile Records—Pursuant to SDCL § 26-7A-35, South Dakota makes it unlawful to disclose juvenile arrest and detention which may be identifying information such as names, photographs or addresses; these can only be retrieved via court order.23
+Juvenile Records—Pursuant to SDCL § 26-7A-35, South Dakota makes it unlawful to disclose juvenile arrest and detention, which may be identifying information such as names, photographs or addresses; these can only be retrieved via court order.23

 In addition, these otherwise restricted access criminal records, whether juvenile and/or expunctions, can still be accessed by law enforcement agencies, magistrates and prosecutors.

-Ban The Box Laws—South Dakota does not have a ban the box law for public and private employees.
+Ban the Box Laws—South Dakota does not have a ban the box law for public and private employees.
 It does however follow the provisions set forth by the FCRA and Title VII that prevents the discrimination in the workplace based on color, sex, national origin, religion and race.

 Ban the box laws make it such that job applicants are first judged by their credentials excluding any criminal records they may possess.
 This is because employers cannot ask job applicants about their criminal history during the application process.
 Rather, this is reserved for later, during the advanced parts of the hiring process.